tarreislam/php-46elks/docs/call.md

 ### <a id="make-a-phone-call"></a> Make a phone call

-To make an outgoing phonecall you need a valid number with `VOICE` support, you can get this number from 46elks control panel.
+To make an outgoing phone call you need a valid number with `VOICE` support, you can get this number from 46elks control panel.

 ```php
 use Tarre\Php46Elks\Client as Php46ElkClient;